 New Construction: If it is new construction and you are designing off of a blueprint, it is imperative that you take final measurements on-site once the drywall has been installed.
 This will help avoid any unplanned changes.

 MEASURE TWICE, CUT ONCE: After you finish your measuring, we recommend that you do it again to ensure all your numbers are right.
-Once you have your custom closet built the way you want it, you are sure to enjoy many years of organized living.
+It's worth putting in a little time and effort up front with proper measuring to make sure everything goes smoothly and fits your space.
+Once you have your custom closet built the way you want it, you are sure to enjoy many, many years of organized living.